victorkohler/pwf/docs/quickstart.rst

 -------------------

 Just as there is a Request object PWF also has a Response object.
-In all the examples so far the Response object was created for us after we returned from the view function.
+In all the examples so far the Response object was created for us behind the scenes after we returned something from the view function.
 But sometimes we want to modify it ourselves in the view.

 This might be to set some custom headers, change the status code or set a cookie.